 Michael faced severe penalties since this involved a crime involving child pornography.
 Specifically, Michael was facing felony charges for Pandering Obscenity Involving a Minor in violation of ORC Section 2907.321, a felony of the second degree under certain circumstances.
 A second degree felony carries a mandatory prison term of up to eight years, fines and requires one to register on the Sex Offender Registry.

-At the Koffel Law Firm, we strongly believed that given Michael's disabilities, he should never be charged with this crime.
+At Koffel Brininger Nesbitt, we strongly believed that given Michael's disabilities, he should never be charged with this crime.
 We set out to convince the Prosecutor that Michael did not have the mental capacity to know he was committing a crime, did not understand what he was doing was wrong at the time, and thus should not be prosecuted for such a crime.
 After Michael came to our office, he was further evaluated and underwent a Comprehensive Psychological Evaluation and Risk Assessment.

 The result of this evaluation by a Psychologist confirmed what we always believed: it was conceivable that Michael did not understand the significance of what he was viewing when downloading child pornography.
 It was also determined that Michael would benefit from a Guardian to assist him with di managing his activities of daily living.
 The matter proceeded to the Probate Court and it was determined that Michael was incompetent due to a cognitive impairment which caused him to be unable to care for himself.
 Michael's mother was appointed as his Guardian.